 Key predictions: The future of auto insurance

 Many experts believe the first self-driving car insurance premiums will be prohibitively expensive because the technology is new, and insurance companies must determine how to price policies.
-Eventually, insurance rates on autonomous vehicles will decrease, but it could take several years—or longer.
+Eventually, insurance rates for autonomous vehicles will decrease, but it could take years.

 Another prediction?
 Insurance companies will need to redefine liability for autonomous vehicles.
 Accidents involving self-driving cars will be much different than collisions in manned vehicles.
 As a result, this will change how insurers assign fault after an accident and how claims are paid out.
 State governments must pass new laws to define liability and insurance laws.

-Similarly, many industry leaders believe that car insurance could evolve to include other types of coverage, like cyber attack coverage for breaches and hacks.
+Similarly, many industry leaders believe that car insurance could evolve to include other types of coverage, such as cyberattack coverage for breaches and hacks.
 Self-driving car manufacturers might also have to carry product liability insurance to cover their responsibilities if it’s determined that a vehicle malfunction caused an accident.

 Sources